 In Dallas, there’s a chaotic energy about the whole thing now that we’re a hot spot.
 I hadn’t been outside my apartment except to go to work and the grocery store for about four months.
 Upon emerging, it was the same as ever out in the world.
 I thought it would be… different.
 And it wasn’t.

 I won’t try to take another trip for a while.
 I don’t want to fly if everything worth seeing and doing is closed.
 So while I’m glad I got out of Texas for a bit, I’m also ready to stay in for a while longer even though my wanderlust is bursting at the seams.

 And I’m writing off 2020 as a lost year.
 I’m just going to work and save up money to get closer to FIRE while I still have a job.
 Maybe 2021 will be better and we can travel freely again.

 If you’ve taken a trip recently, how’d your experience compare?
 Did it feel safe to travel where you went?* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.